Ōmura, Nagasaki: Climate

 Ōmura has a humid subtropical climate (Köppen:Cfa) with hot summers and cool winters.
 The average annual temperature in Ōmura is 17.3 C. The average annual rainfall is 1811.1 mm with June and July as the wettest month.
 The temperatures are highest on average in August, at around 28.3 C, and lowest in January, at around 6.7 C. Its record high is 38.7 C, reached on 12 August 2018, and its record low is -6.2 C, reached on 25 January 2016.

 Demographics

 Per Japanese census data, the population of Ōmura in 2022 is 98,237 people. Ōmura has been conducting censuses since 1960.
 Although the city's population declined slightly in the 1960s, Ōmura's population has been growing since 1970.

+Government

+Ōmura has a mayor-council form of government with a directly elected mayor and a unicameral city council of 25 members. Ōmura contributes three members to the Nagasaki Prefectural Assembly.
+In terms of national politics, the city is part of the Nagasaki 3rd district of the lower house of the Diet of Japan.